ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 Most of the classes and interfaces are taken from the `ForEvolve.Azure` assembly and will help us access Azure Table Storage.

 The main class is `TableStorageRepository<NinjaEntity>`, associated to the `ITableStorageRepository<NinjaEntity>` interface that is injected in our `NinjaRepository`.
-To create the `TableStorageRepository`, we need to provide a `ITableStorageSettings`, as talked about earlier.
+To create the `TableStorageRepository`, we need to provide an `ITableStorageSettings`, as talked about earlier.
 The default `TableStorageSettings` implementation should do the job but, we need to set some values.
 These values will come from the application configurations.